Home

 Circa 1941, Jennie was living on Bridge Street in West Bridgewater, near Beaver, Beaver County, PA, likely under the roof of her married son Alvin.
 On Aug.
 7, 1941, while at home, she fell and fractured her left hip.
 Added to chronic heart disease, her health began to fail.
 She was admitted to the Beaver Valley General Hospital.
 She died several weeks later, at the age of 86, on Aug.
 31, 1941.
 Had she lived 20 days longer, she would have celebrated her 87th birthday.
 In a short obituary, the Beaver Falls newspaper noted that her survivors included six grandchildren, one great-grandchild and her brother Charles Jolly of Freedom.

 Her remains were transported to Carnot Cemetery in her childhood community of Moon Township for interment.
 The burial ground, also known as Sharon Presbyterian Cemetery, is located at the intersection of Beaver Grade Road and Carnot Road.
-Her grave is not known to be marked, but this will be double-checked.
+Her grave is not known to be marked.

 ~ Son Edward Johnson ~